Jeffrey Clement

 I worked in the healthcare industry for several years as a Brand Manager and Marketing Director, focusing on the intersection of clinical and commercial aspects of special care and rare disease management.
 Prior to my corporate experience, I was an officer in the United States Marine Corps.
 I deployed to Afghanistan twice, first as a truck platoon commander and then combat operations planning officer.

 My research is focused on the intersection between people and data (primarily in healthcare).
 I am particularly curious about how users interpret information from AI/ML systems and how those interpretations shape decisions.
 For example, how do healthcare providers and patients incorporate AI recommendations in care decisions?
-I have a second, related, stream of research that looks to use modern empirical and causal inference techniques to answer policy-related healthcare questions, primarily in either pharma or prehospital medicine (EMS).
+I have a second, related, stream of research that looks to use modern empirical and causal inference techniques to answer policy-related healthcare questions, primarily in pharma or prehospital medicine (EMS).

 I am passionate about teaching how we can use data to make insightful and ethical decisions.
 I like using real-world datasets and industry standard software (R, Tableau, SQL) to give students practical experience, and especially love teaching data visualization.